 Next to DIPAs like Swish from Bissell Brothers or Epiphany from Foundation (both brewed only a few miles away), Dinner seems tame and understated.
 But that’s exactly what merits the hype.
 This beer excels at balance and drinkability, something that has been somewhat forgotten and might be confusing to fans who have come to expect DIPAs to pack the most hops possible.

 With Dinner, you’re going to get nuance and originality.
 On the nose, you might find flowers, Christmas, candy, and a little biscuit.

 But one sip and you’ll get layers of caramel, apricot, cut grass, and pineapple.
 And, like any good double IPA, there’s an excellent hop bitterness.

 Most importantly, the beer is dry and absurdly refreshing, especially for a double IPA.
 We found it extremely hard to drink slowly.

 Where To Buy Dinner From Maine Beer Company

-Only available from the brewery, and only available four times a year.
-Follow their Instagram to stay on top of release dates.
+At present, Dinner is only available from the brewery, and only available a couple times a year.
+Follow Maine Beer Company on Instagram to stay on top of release dates.